agile-ts/documentation/docs/main/StyleGuide.md

 :::note

-There is no third Inspiration yet, but feel free to share your own 'style guide' inspiration here.
+There is no third Inspiration yet.
+But feel free to share your own 'style guide' inspiration here.
 Every contribution is welcome. :D

 :::